adam-p/markdown-here/README.md

 * Syntax highlighting theme screenshots should use different code from each other
   * and be squarer and denser
-* Don't have page go to full width.
 * In livedemo, make scrollbar always show
   * ...just a problem in OSX?
 Possible to fix?
 * Fix colours
   - Use dark-on-light navbar
   - tone down bright pink
-* Better way of doing livedemo rendered CSS?
-Put <style> element near it?

 ## Tools and Resources